MOHAMMADHOSSEIN-JAFARI/Applying-best-subset-selection-method-to-model-energy-demand-in-residential-sector/README.md

 Mallows’s C
 p, AIC, and BIC.
 After that, an ordinary least squares regression model is implemented on selected independent variables in order to investigate how they can explain household energy consumption in Italy.
-The research suggest that an increase in resident population density in Italy would in fact lead to a decrease in overall energy consumption.
+The research suggests that an increase in resident population density in Italy would in fact lead to a decrease in overall energy consumption.
 Thus, in order to design more a comprehensive energy plan, and to improve the accuracy of energy consumption forecasts, resident population should